danitcodes/ToDoList.Solution/README.md

 ## Known bugs

 No known bugs as of now.
+[Please report any bugs found here.](https://github.com/dani-t-codes/ToDoList.Solution/issues)

 ### Legal, or License